sinclairnick/react-plough/README.md

 };
 ```

 The fields are not dependent on each other and don't use any react context.
 This means it causes the minimum amount of re-renders, and gradual adoption is simple.
+In the basic case, plough acts like a glorified `useState` with some input-specific helpers.

 However, forms often exist across several layers of the DOM tree, have lists of fields and have more complicated requirements.
 As such, opt-in utilities exist to enable complicated use-cases too.

 ---

 ## A more realistic example

+Bear in mind that all of the below is strongly typed -- no guessing or type annotation required

 ```ts
 const form = createForm({